 But where to start?

 Worksheet: How to start a web design business

 This is a good place.
-Sign up below to get a worksheet that will guide you through tasks — both major and minor — that need a place on the coaster track through ups, downs and occasional loop-de-loop of starting a web design business.
+Check out the worksheet below that will guide you through tasks — both major and minor — that need a place on the coaster track through ups, downs and occasional loop-de-loop of starting a web design business.
 Then keep reading for the high-level summary.

 Step 1: Lay the groundwork